-- 1. Sit in Seated Mountain Pose with feet flat on the floor.
+- Sit in Seated Mountain with feet flat on the floor.
 Inhale and sit tall, making your back as long as possible. - 2.
-Exhale, reach both feet slightly out in front of you and fold over your legs, sliding your hands down your legs towards your shins.
-Take 2-3 breaths here. - 3.
-Inhale and come back up to Seated Mountain Pose. - 4.
-Repeat as required. - Use this move as a quick pick me up or to restore when energy seems to be low.
+Exhale, reach both feet slightly out in front of you and fold over your legs, sliding your hands down your legs toward your shins.
+Take 2 to 3 breaths here. - 3.
+Inhale and come back up to Seated Mountain. - 4.
+Repeat as many times as needed. - Use this move as a quick pick-me-up or to restore energy when it seems to be low.

-- Each exercise starts in Mountain. - Moving with the breath is essential to encourage relaxation & focus in learners. - Breathe in and out through the nose during all Move exercises. - Learners can use Ocean Breath during Move exercises. - It works well to give references in the room (e.g., turn toward the entry wall) when teaching Move exercises.
+- Each exercise starts in Mountain. - Moving with the breath is essential to encourage relaxation and focus in learners. - Breathe in and out through the nose during all Move exercises. - Learners can use Ocean Breath during Move exercises. - It works well to give references in the room (e.g., turn toward the entry wall) when teaching Move exercises.